Accessing and managing your tax slips

 Not yet filed

-If you receive amended tax slips and have not yet filed your tax return, use the amended tax slips to file your tax return.
+If you receive amended tax slips and have not yet filed your tax return, use the amended slips when filing.

-If you are expecting amended tax slips but do not receive them in time to meet the deadline to file your tax return, use the tax slips that you have received.
+If you are expecting amended tax slips but do not receive them in time to meet the filing deadline, use the tax slips that you currently have.

 Already filed

-If you receive an amended tax slips and have already filed your taxes, you must refile your tax return.
+If you receive an amended tax slips after you have already filed your tax return, you must refile your tax return using the updated information.

-Refer to the Tax slips amendments schedule for employees to determine when amended tax slips are available in the pay system.
+Refer to the Tax slips amendments schedule for employees (accessible only on the Government of Canada network) to determine when amended tax slips are available in the pay system.

 Overpayments

-If you received an overpayment, find out how overpayments can impact your income taxes and how you can avoid them from appearing on your tax slip.
+If you have received an overpayment, learn how it can affect your income taxes and what steps you can take to prevent it from appearing on your tax slip.

-If you have questions about the information reported on your tax slips, contact the Pay and Benefits Client Contact Centre.
+If you have questions about the details on your tax slips, contact the Pay and Benefits Client Contact Centre.

 Qualifying Retroactive Lump-Sum Payments

-If you received either a pay equity payment or a retroactive payment due to an arbitral award where all, or a portion, is deemed to be a Qualifying Retroactive Lump-Sum Payment (QRLSP), a T1198 “Statement of Qualifying Retroactive Lump-Sum Payment” form will be issued to you.
-If you are a Quebec resident a TP 766.2 V “Averaging of a Retroactive Payment, Support Payment Arrears or a Repayment of Support” form will also be issued to you.
+If you are a Quebec resident, you will also receive a TP 766.2 V “Averaging of a Retroactive Payment, Support Payment Arrears or a Repayment of Support” form.
 These forms are generated each year, in February, for the previous taxation year.

-Forms generated prior to 2023 were printed and mailed in February following the tax year in which the QRLSP-eligible amounts were paid.
+Forms generated prior to 2023 were printed and mailed in February of the year following the tax year in which the QRLSP-eligible amounts were paid.

 QRLSP amounts are included on your tax slips.